Flag of the Republic of the Rio Grande

-The flag of the Republic of the Rio Grande was used in 1840, during 283 days from January 17 to November 6, as long as the republic existed.
+The flag of the Republic of the Rio Grande was used in 1840, during the 283 days from January 17 to November 6, when the republic existed.
 This country was formed by the northeastern Mexican states of Coahuila, Nuevo León, and Tamaulipas.
 The flag was no longer used following the defeat of the Republic of the Rio Grande by Mexican troops.

+Design

 The flag of the Republic of the Rio Grande has a blue hoist with three white stars run evenly along the hoist.
 The three stars represent the three states that seceded: Coahuila, Nuevo León, and Tamaulipas.
 The fly is split into three bands, one white, one red, and one black.

+There are other suggested designs for the flag as noted by historians, including tricolors of (a) red, white, and black; (b) red, white, and blue; and (c) red, white, and green.

-It was designed to be similar to the Flag of Texas, as the Republic of the Rio Grande was fighting for the same ideals as the Republic of Texas was.
+Historians have noted that, whatever the flag looked like, it bore similarities to the 1839 flag of the Republic of Texas and the 1841 flag of the later Republic of Yucatán.

-Flag of Laredo

-The city of Laredo, Texas uses a derivative of this flag, commonly thought to be the flag of the Republic of the Rio Grande, as its city flag, while also incorporating it and the six flags over the rest of Texas on its city coat of arms.
-However, due to a local historian's error in the 1930s, the modern Laredo flag is not quite identical in design to the actual historical flag of the Republic of the Rio Grande.
-Laredo had served as the capital of the brief republic, and in the present day is known as "The City Under Seven Flags".
+The city of Laredo, Texas uses the black stripe variant of this flag as its city flag, while also incorporating it and the six flags over the rest of Texas on its city coat of arms.
+Laredo had served as the capital of the brief republic.
+The city of Weslaco, Texas uses the black stripe variant on display with the aforementioned six flags of Texas in their city museum.